Indiana vs. Western Kentucky NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Indiana has combined with its opponents to score more than 62.5 points just once this season.
+- Indiana has combined with its opponents to score more than 63.5 points only once this season.

-- The two teams combine to score 75.7 points per game, 13.2 more than the over/under in this contest.
+- The combined points per game average of the two teams, 75.7, is 12.2 points more than Saturday's over/under.

-- This contest's over/under is 4.3 points above the 58.2 these two squads combine to surrender per game this season.
+- These two squads combine to allow 58.2 points per game, 5.3 fewer than this contest's over/under.

-- Hoosiers games have an average total of 49.8 points this season, 12.7 fewer than Saturday's over/under.

-- The 62.5 total in this game is 10.5 points above the 52.0 average total in Hilltoppers games this season.
+- The 52.0 PPG average total in Hilltoppers games this season is 11.5 points fewer than this game's over/under.

 Indiana Stats and Trends